 To make this dish, you’ll start by toasting raw almond slices in butter until they’re golden.

 Next, scoop the almonds out, add a little olive oil, and then pan-sear the salmon.

 Then, take the fish out of the pan, and add the cherries, amaretto and lemon juice to the pan.
 Simmer the fruit for just a few minutes, and then it’s ready!

 Serve the fish with the cherry pan-sauce and almonds for a luxurious summer dinner.

 - pinch salt, pepper

 - 1 cup sweet cherries (such as bing cherries), pitted

 - Pat salmon dry.
-Pat dry again.
-(Wet fish will not sear).
-Sprinkle both sides with salt and pepper, and rub the lemon zest onto the fleshy side of the salmon.
+Sprinkle fillets on both sides with salt and pepper and rub the lemon zest onto the flesh side of the salmon.

 - In a large shallow pan, melt the butter over medium-low heat.When the butter is melted (but not browned) add the almonds and cook until the nuts are golden (2-3 minutes).Scoop the almonds out of the butter and set aside.